-Gift cards are unique gifts to give anyone for a special occasion.
-Not only are they the more preferred gift for the receiver, but they are also practical and pose fewer issues than buying an actual gift.
-Despite this, many laws are surrounding these cards that cannot be ignored.
+Gift cards are popular gifts to give for a special occasions.
+Not only are they the preferred gift for the receiver, but they are also practical and pose fewer issues than buying a specific gift.
+Despite this, many laws surround these cards that cannot be ignored.
+These laws regard expiration dates, fees, and redemption.
 If an individual can educate themselves about these laws, especially in the state they reside, they’ll have no issues with the card after the purchase.

 Because of the Credit Card Accountability Responsibility and Disclosure Act (CARD), gift cards cannot expire for five years.
 This rule is a federal law that applies to every state in the country.
 However, some states have enforced specific circumstances to this rule that the receiver must follow.
 In Alaska, Illinois, Nebraska, North Carolina, Pennsylvania, Tennessee, Texas, Virginia, and Washington the state can collect the balance of a gift card that has an expiration date after 3-5 years of inactivity.

 In Colorado, Delaware, Georgia, Hawaii, Idaho, Iowa, Louisiana, Maine, Mississippi, Montana, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Oklahoma, South Dakota, West Virginia, and Wyoming the state can collect the balance in 3-5 years regardless of the gift card having an expiration date.